syncfusion-content/maui-docs/MAUI/DataGrid/scrolling.md

 {% endhighlight %}
 {% endtabs %}

-N> These properties does not have any effect when the datagrid has no scrollable content in its respective direction.
-In such cases scroll bar will not be displayed
+N> These properties do not have any effect when the datagrid has no scrollable content in its respective direction.
+In such cases, the scroll bar will not be displayed.